0x1-ctf/ctf-writeups/201809-picoctf/pwn-buffer-overflow-0/README.md

 Segmentation fault (core dumped)
 ```

-Interestingly, this didn't cause the segfault handler to execute.
-Try overwriting the return address by adding another
+Interestingly, this didn't cause the segfault handler to execute (I'm not sure why - open a pull request if you do!).
-4 characters:
+Try overwriting the return address by adding another 4 characters:

 ```
 $ ./vuln $(python2 -c "print 'A'*28")